 In case any part of the fallopian tube is damaged, for example, by surgery or an infection, it can also become blocked by scar tissue.

 - symptoms of blocked fallopian tubes do connect the ovaries to one’s uterus and also play an important role in fertility.

 - symptoms of Blocked fallopian tubes do not often present symptoms other than difficulty in conceiving.
 Doctors do typically class this as having tried to conceive for about 1 year without much success.

-- symptoms of blocked fallopian tube may indeed cause some women to experience symptoms such as pain in one’s pelvis or belly.
-This pain might also happen regularly, such as around the time of their period or even be constant.
+- symptoms of blocked fallopian tubes may indeed cause some women to experience symptoms such as pain in one’s pelvis or belly.
+This pain might also happen regularly, such as around the time of their period, or even be constant.

 - Sometimes, symptoms of blocked fallopian tubes can rather cause a fertilized egg to get stuck.
 This is indeed referred to as an ectopic pregnancy.

 An ectopic pregnancy may not necessarily always cause many symptoms of blocked fallopian tubes and is usually detected during a scan.
 However, some women may also experience signs of pregnancy, such as suffering from stomach pain on one side of the body, or vaginal bleeding.
 Any woman who does suspect she has an ectopic pregnancy needs to seek immediate medical attention.

 Fallopian tubes can also become blocked for a range of reasons, which include:

 • having had a sexually transmitted disease, such as gonorrhea or even chlamydia